GrumpyGel/mdzWebRequest/README.md

 # mdzWebRequest
-Wrapper for httpWebRequest allowing modern ciphers
+Wrapper for httpWebRequest allowing modern ciphers on versions of Windows Server prior to 2022

 [![Contributors][contributors-shield]][contributors-url]